Assam Engineering College: Department of Industrial and Production Engineering

 The branch of Industrial and Production Engineering was introduced in 1998 due to a high demand for production engineers in oil sectors and companies.
 The branch was recognised by AICTE in 2001.
 The head of the department is Dr. R.K.
 Dutta.

 Department of Computer Applications

 The department of Computer Applications, established in 1990, offers M.C.A. courses of three years duration with an annual intake of 30 students and a student to teacher ratio of 3:1.

-The department has well-equipped three laboratories with Pentium, AMD workstations, servers running under WindowsNT, Linux, UNIX providing the environment to work on standard C, C++, C#, VB, Java, ASP.NET, Oracle, Shell programming with high speed Internet connectivity.
+The department has three laboratories.
 The department is headed by Dr. Subhrajyoti Bordoloi.

 Societies

 Societies/club on AEC campus include: